History

 Kings may have ruled countries but Cavaliers ruled kings.
 Now they are taking over families around the world!

-The first recorded royal person who had a beloved toy spaniel was Mary Queen of Scots.
+The first recorded royal person who had a beloved Cavalier spaniel was Mary Queen of Scots.
 She was beheaded in 1587 and it was reported that a little spaniel walked close under her skirts to the scaffold.
 The dog would not leave her body until someone picked him up and took him away.
-Charles I also was beheaded and it was also reported that his black and white toy spaniel named Rogue was at his side.
+Charles I also was beheaded and it was also reported that his black and white Cavalier spaniel named Rogue was at his side.
 It was under Charles II's rule that the breed became famous.
 They followed him wherever he went and had the run of the castle.
-It has been reported that the Queen and her court used the Cavaliers to lay on their hands when they were riding in their carriages on cool evenings.
+It has been reported that the Queen and her court used the Cavaliers to lay on their hands for warmth when they were riding in their carriages on cool evenings.
 Hence the nickname "lap dogs". (they really do love to lay in your lap)

 In the Victorian era, toy spanels came into the public eye because of the Queen's beloved tri-colored pet named Dash.
 He was not one of the more popular short nosed spaniels, but is recognized in potraits painted of him as being very much like the modern Cavaliers.